Graphical lasso for extremes

+We now investigate two examples of $d=4$ and show how the choice of $M$ affects the mutual incoherence condition $|||\Omega_{E^cE}(\Omega_{EE})^{-1}|||_{\infty}$.
 Figure~\ref{fig:mi} shows the graph structures for the two examples, the star graph and the diamond graph.
-The Mutual Incoherence condition for these two graphs in the classical graphical lasso setting was studied in \cite{ravikumar2011high}.
+The Mutual Incoherence conditions for these two graphs in the classical graphical lasso setting are studied in \cite{ravikumar2011high}.

 \tikzset{ >=stealth', punkt/.style={ rectangle, rounded corners, draw=black, very thick, text width=6.5em, minimum height=2em, text centered}, pil/.style={ ->, thick, shorten <=2pt, shorten >=2pt,} } \newsavebox{\mytikzpic} \begin{lrbox}{\mytikzpic}